A Beginner’s Guide to

 Like what you’ve read so far?
 Get your copy

-But now that you’re aware of the nature of your future career, what can you expect your job to be like?
+But now that you’re aware of the nature of your future application security career, what can you expect your job to be like?
 Well, for starters, there’s a surprising amount of collaboration you’d have to do with the other divisions in product engineering.

 As an AppSec engineer, one of your most critical responsibilities would be to communicate your security findings with the developers on your team.
 You’ll not only be showing them what vulnerabilities you found in their code, but also help them in fixing them in time for the next release.
 Additionally, you might even need to give them helpful pointers on how to avoid security flaws like that in the future.